 Q1.
 What is JSON and why is it widely used in applications?

-JSON (JavaScript Object Notation) is a lightweight data-interchange format used to exchange data between systems.
+JSON (JavaScript Object Notation) is a lightweight data-interchange format used to exchange data between different systems and applications.

-It is easy for humans to read and write and easy for machines to parse.
-JSON is language-independent, which makes it ideal for APIs.
+It is easy for humans to read and write and simple for machines to parse and generate.
+JSON is language-independent, which makes it widely used in APIs and web services.

 Most web and mobile applications use JSON for client-server communication.
-Its simplicity and compact structure make it very popular in interviews.
+Its simple and compact structure makes it one of the most common formats used in real-world projects and interviews.

 Q2.
 How is JSON data structured?